 Unfortunately, the studies and surveys referenced in this article didn’t report data on, or include, participants who were transgender, nonbinary, gender nonconforming, genderqueer, agender, or genderless.

-Your height, sex, and fat and muscle composition all factor into your moderate weight.
-There are various tools to help you figure out your number.
-BMI, one of the most popular tools, uses a formula that involves your height and weight.
+Your height, sex, and fat and muscle composition all factor into what doctors consider a moderate weight.
+Various tools can help you figure out your number.
+Body mass index (BMI), one of the most popular tools, uses a formula that involves your height and weight.

 To calculate your BMI, divide your weight in pounds by your height in inches squared, and then multiply that result by 703.
 You can also plug this information into an online calculator.